alpacajue/monte-carlo/README.md

 ## Project Structure
 The project is organized into the following files:
-- `README.md`: Provides an overview of the project, usage instructions, and other relevant details.
 - `OptionPricing_FinalReview.mlx`: MATLAB live script for running the Monte Carlo simulations and comparing the results with the Black-Scholes formula.
 - `monte_carlo_multiprocessing.py`: Python script for running the Monte Carlo simulations using multiprocessing.
 - `MATLAB_Results.mat`: Pre-computed MATLAB results from the Monte Carlo simulations.